 Sarah was born and raised in Gunnedah and has spent most of her life living in North-West New South Wales.
-She continues to live in Gunnedah with her husband Anthony and their daughter Annabelle.
+She continues to live in Gunnedah with her husband Anthony and their daughters Annabelle and Matilda.

 Sarah has a Bachelor of Arts majoring in politics, international relations and sociology from the University of New South Wales.

 Prior to entering Parliament Sarah worked for former Deputy Prime Minister John Anderson in Gunnedah and for the Federal Member for Parkes, Mark Coulton, in Moree.